[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Background

 \item Changing $\alpha$ interpolates the trained policy between utilitarianism and min-max fairness, while changing $\beta$ interpolates between welfare maximisation and behaviour cloning. \end{enumerate} \item Using \textbf{continuous} environments, the following claims are made of practical performance: \begin{enumerate}[label=Claim\ 2.\arabic{enumii}, leftmargin=60pt] \item FairDICE performs consistently across a range of values for $\beta \in [0.0001, 1]$.

 \item FairDICE performs competitively with baselines on the D4MORL benchmark, lying on the Pareto front of preference-conditioned policies as defined by \cite{zhu2023scaling}. \end{enumerate}

-\item Extending the original paper, we will also examine the following four claims about FairDICE, which should follow from the above claims or from public OpenReview comments \citep{openreview_comment_negative}: \begin{enumerate}[label=Ext.\ 3.\arabic{enumii}, leftmargin=60pt] \item FairDICE remains effective on negative rewards using a piecewise alternative to log as $u_i$. \item FairDICE can learn policies competitive with the baselines using only training data from policies biased to specific rewards (i.e.\ with linear preference weights far from [0.5, 0.5]). \item FairDICE can improve over the data policy in an environment with many (100) rewards. \item FairDICE can scale to a complex image-based environment such as Minecart-RGB. \end{enumerate} \end{enumerate} In general, we do not focus on examining the mathematical validity of the (Fair)DICE algorithm (save for noting a likely typo in Appendix \ref{appendix:typo}).
+\item Extending the original paper, we will also examine the following four claims about FairDICE, which should follow from the above claims or from public OpenReview comments \citep{openreview_comment_negative}: \begin{enumerate}[label=Ext.\ 3.\arabic{enumii}, leftmargin=60pt] \item FairDICE remains effective on negative returns using a piecewise alternative to log as $u_i$. \item FairDICE can learn policies competitive with the baselines using only training data from policies biased to specific rewards (e.g.\ a policy which primarily achieves one objective). \item FairDICE can improve over the data policy in an environment with many (100) rewards. \item FairDICE can scale to a complex image-based environment such as Minecart-RGB. \end{enumerate} \end{enumerate} Regarding \new the theory behind and derivation of FairDICE, we believe the derivation to be self-consistent (save for a likely typo; see Appendix \ref{appendix:typo}) and in line with the related material cited by \cite{kim2025fairdice}.
+However, we do not focus on examining the mathematical validity of the (Fair)DICE algorithm.
 Instead, we hope to provide insight into the practical utility of FairDICE for (fair) offline reinforcement learning by examining these claims and extensions.